klmnden/azure-docs.tr-tr/articles/aks/use-network-policies.md

 İlk olarak, Ağ İlkesi'ni destekleyen bir AKS kümesi oluşturalım.
 Ağ İlkesi özelliği, yalnızca küme oluşturulduğunda etkinleştirilebilir.
 Ağ İlkesi var olan bir AKS kümesi üzerinde etkinleştirilemiyor.

-Ağ İlkesi ile bir AKS kümesi kullanmak için kullanmalısınız [Azure CNI eklenti] [ azure-cni] ve kendi sanal ağ ve alt ağları tanımlayın.
-Ayrıntılı gerekli bir alt ağ aralıklarını planlama hakkında daha fazla bilgi için bkz.
-[Gelişmiş Ağ][use-advanced-networking].
+Ağ İlkesi ile bir AKS kümesi kullanmak için kullanmalısınız [Azure CNI eklenti][azure-cni] and define your own virtual network and subnets.
+For more detailed information on how to plan out the required subnet ranges, see [configure advanced networking][use-advanced-networking].

 Aşağıdaki örnek betik: